erenaykara/snippets/vim.md

 ### substitute
 * :s/thee/the - replace single occurence
-* :s/thee/the/g - replace all occurences
+* :s/thee/the/g - replace all occurences in the line
+* :%s/thee/the/g - replace all occurences in the whole file
+* :%s/thee/the/gc - the same as above but ask for Confirm before every corectness

 ### modes
 * R - turn on replace mode